Looking for feedback on the new layout style. Please download the newest beta version and tell me what you think in the comments below.

 Lifebloomer presents information about each player in a compact fashion that is designed to be quickly read and acted upon:

-- Lifebloomer provides a timer bar for: Lifebloom, Wild Growth, Rejuv, Regrowth, and Abolish Poison.
+- Lifebloomer provides a timer bar for: Lifebloom, Wild Growth, Rejuv, Germination and Regrowth.

 - The frame border turns colors when poisoned or cursed.